sled dog equipment

 When can you start the canicross?

-In any case, the starting threshold for canicrossning is very low.
-For example, compared to dog cycling and skijoring, it is much easier for a person moving on foot to control the dog. canicrossning also works as a good starting sport for a dog, even if the goal is to focus on other sledding sports later.
+In any case, the starting threshold for canicross is very low.
+For example, compared to bikejoring and skijoring, it is much easier for a person moving on foot to control the dog. canicross also works as a good starting sport for a dog, even if the goal is to focus on other sledding sports later.

 Equipment in good condition from the beginning